-- Our Accessibility Plan is robust and we continually remind staff and learners about the Equality Act 2010.
-We value and respect diversity in our setting and do our very best to meet the needs of all our learners. - All our children, including those with a disability are encouraged to participate in all trips including the residential ones and the school makes appropriate adaptations. - The school has access to REMA (Race Equality and Minority Achievement) to ensure that children who are from ethnic minorities and those who have English as a second language have the same opportunities and make good progress. - We value and respect diversity in our setting and do our very best to meet the needs of all our learners.
+- We have a full Accessibility Plan in place and as such we consider our environment to be fully accessible.
+We are vigilant about making reasonable adjustments; where possible.
+We seek the advice of external professionals when necessary. - Our policy and practice adheres to 'The equality Act 2010'. - All our children, including those with a disability are encouraged to participate in all trips including the residential ones and the school makes appropriate adaptations. - The school has access to REMA (Race Equality and Minority Achievement) to ensure that children who are from ethnic minorities and those who have English as a second language have the same opportunities and make good progress. - We value and respect diversity in our setting and do our very best to meet the needs of all our learners.